Gunmen kidnap at least 20 boys from Nigerian boarding school

 Police initially said they suspected “hundreds” could have been taken.
-Three teachers and 12 family members had also vanished into the night, Niger State Governor Abubakar Sani Bello said on television.
+Three teachers and 12 family members also vanished into the night, Abubakar Sani Bello, the governor of Niger state, said on television.

 Schools in the region have been shuttered.
-Helicopters hovered over the treetops as security forces continued their search and, by mid-morning, authorities were still counting the missing.
+Helicopters hovered over the treetops as security forces continued their search and, by midmorning, authorities were still counting the missing.

-No one has asserted responsibility for the ambush, but the region is regularly afflicted by criminal gangs — authorities refer to them as “bandits” — taking hostages for ransom.
+No one has asserted responsibility for the ambush, but the region is regularly afflicted by criminal gangs — authorities call them “bandits” — that take hostages for ransom.

 That threat recently collided with Boko Haram, the extremist group that gained global notoriety after abducting hundreds of schoolgirls in 2014.

 Those radical fighters normally operate hundreds of miles away in the nation’s northeast.
-Then the group’s leader, Abubakar Shekau, shocked Nigerians when he took credit for kidnapping 300 boys from a northwestern school in December.
-(Security forces freed the boys days later.)
+Then the group’s leader, Abubakar Shekau, shocked Nigerians when he claimed responsibility for kidnapping 300 boys from a northwestern school in December.
+Security forces freed the boys days later.

 Boko Haram staged the attack in its quest to eradicate “Western education,” Shekau said in an audio message.